Diarkis/diarkis-server-template/src/bot/field/README.md

 # Field Sample Bot

-Program in Go which creates a discrecionary number of clients connected to a Diarkis field server and make them move randomly on the grid.
+Program in Go which creates a discretionary number of clients connected to a Diarkis field server and make them move randomly on the grid.

 # Usage